meonkeys/lfnw2016-cli-talk/slides.md

 # The command line

-## A versitile, future-proof computing environment
+## A versatile, future-proof computing environment

 ### Mind-blowing Bash, Vim, Git, SSH, GNU Screen, and more.